Brakenhale is an academy in the Greenshaw Learning Trust

 The Greenshaw Learning Trust is a charitable company, limited by guarantee, with the sole purpose of maintaining and developing academy schools to provide comprehensive and inclusive education for the public benefit.

-- And the headteacher is a governor ex-officio.
+• The Headteacher is a governor ex-officio.

-All governors except the headteacher serve for a term of office of four years, but can be reappointed.
+All governors except the Headteacher serve for a term of office of four years, but can be reappointed.